 Moreover, there is a souvenir shop and a restaurant located in the middle floors that serves traditional Japanese dishes and wine.

 Hours and Fees

 The Tokyo Skytree Tower is open daily from 8:00 am to 22:00, but the entry is available until 21:00.
 As for the price, first observatory costs 2060 yen/$17 (regular ticket) and 2820 yen/$23 (fast ticket), whereas, second observatory costs additional 1030 yen/$8.
-Book your tickets in advance as to avoid extremely long queue when you walk in.
+You can book your tickets in advance to avoid extremely long queue when you walk in.